sasagawa888/eisl/documents/VERFICATION.md

 # Acknowledgments
 I am referring to this code.
-I would like to thank the development members of OKI. http://www.islisp.org/verification.html
+I would like to thank the development members of OKI-ISLisp. http://www.islisp.org/verification.html